ltbulls39/OmadaHealthTwilio/README.md

 # Submission

 - You have been granted access to an individual bitbucket repository.
-If you do not complete the challenge within 1 week, your access may expire.
+If you do not complete the challenge within your allotted time, your access may expire.
 Please contact us if you need additonal time.

 - As you work on the challenge, commit your work to a branch other than master.
 You can create and start work on a new branch with `git checkout -b your_branch_name`